The Impact of Video Games

 Impact of Video Games on Adolescents

-The most widely used "positive" impact video games are said to have on children is that they may improve a player's manual dexterity and computer literacy.
+The most widely acknowledged "positive" impact is that video games may help children improve their manual dexterity and computer literacy.
 Ever-improving technology also provides players with better graphics that give a more "realistic" virtual playing experience.

 Gentile & Anderson (2003) state that playing video games may increase aggressive behavior because violent acts are continually repeated throughout the video game.
 This method of repetition has long been considered an effective teaching method in reinforcing learning patterns.